Memory Resources#

 Memory resource class for allocating pinned host memory.

 This class uses CUDA’s cudaHostAlloc to allocate pinned host memory.
-It implements the cuda::mr::memory_resource and cuda::mr::device_memory_resource concepts, and the cuda::mr::host_accessible and cuda::mr::device_accessible properties.
+It satisfies the cuda::mr::resource and cuda::mr::synchronous_resource concepts, and the cuda::mr::host_accessible and cuda::mr::device_accessible properties.

 Public Functions